NellielProject/Nelliel/INSTALL.md

 	- Set `sqltype` to whichever type of database you are using.
 The current options are MYSQL, MARIADB, POSTGRESQL and SQLITE
 	- There is a configuration section for each type of SQL database.
 You only need to configure for the type of database you are using; the others can be left alone.
 5. Go to `imgboard.php?install` in a browser and give it a moment to run the install routines.
 If anything goes wrong it should give a relevant error message.
-6. If installation is successful you should receive a success message then be given a link to default home page.
+6. If installation is successful you should receive a success message and a link to default home page.
 From there you can log in to create boards and further configure the script.
 You can also go to `imgboard.php?module=login` to access the login page.
 7. Once you have logged in and confirmed things are working, go back to the `config.php` and set `defaultadmin` and `defaultadmin_pass` back to empty.